pyos/dg/src/exceptions.md

 Exceptions can be caught with the `unsafe` function; its syntax is similar to `switch`.
-The first argument is in form `name = expression`, where `expression` is what to evaluate and `name` if where to store the exception, if any was thrown.
+The first argument is in form `name = expression`, where `expression` is what to evaluate and `name` is where to store the exception, if any was thrown.

 ```dg